REST & RENEWAL – Walking & Writing Wellbeing Retreat

 Time out at Carnarvon Gorge

-* An exclusive private tour of the host property including significant cultural sites.
+* exclusive explorations of the host property, including a guided tour and significant cultural sites

-* luxurious bell-tent camping at private property nestled amongst sandstone cliffs
+* luxurious safari-tent camping at private property nestled amongst sandstone cliffs

 A gorgeous 5-day wander around the magnificent forested landscape of central Queensland designed to give you time out.
 It is an opportunity to reset your priorities, clarify thoughts and set new pathways forwards as we emerge from the intensity of COVID-19.

 This trip is gentle and fun, offering rest and renewal as well as the companionship of walking and writing buddies.

 The research is in: walking is good for us – and writing is good medicine.
 Combined with cosy beds, great food and a campfire beneath big night skies to close the day, this holiday is a sublime opportunity to restore your sense of wellbeing.